Deciphering Solar Magnetic Activity. The Solar Cycle Clock: Summary and Discussion

-\acknowledgements This material is based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation under Cooperative Agreement No.\ 1852977.
-RJL acknowledges support from NASA's Living With a Star Program.
-We thank Phil Scherrer and J.~Todd Hoeksema for their assistance with, and discussions on, the Wilcox Solar Observatory data, and Dipankar Bannerjee for assistance with the Kodaikanal Observatory data.
+\acknowledgements RJL is supported by NASA's Living With a Star Program.
+SMC is supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation under Cooperative Agreement No.\ 1852977.
+RJL also appreciates the support of NCAR's HAO Visitor Program, which enabled discussions with SMC, as well as Sandra Chapman and Nicholas Watkins.
+We thank Phil Scherrer and J.~Todd Hoeksema for their assistance with, and discussions on, the Wilcox Solar Observatory data, and Dipankar Bannerjee and Subhamoy Chatterjee for their assistance with the Kodaikanal Observatory data.

 \end{article}